Showing posts with label Ernie Johnson. Show all posts

 Earlier this evening, it was reported during the Atlanta Braves telecast that their legendary announcer Ernie Johnson Sr. died Friday after spending time in hospice care.
 He was 87.

-In 2008, I had the opportunity to interview Johnson via a telephone call from his home in Cummings, GA.
-Johnson spoke with an unparalleled level of clarity and familiarity about his experiences in baseball and his service in World War II.
+In 2008, I had the opportunity to interview Johnson via a telephone call from his home in Cummings, Georgia.
+He spoke with an unparalleled level of clarity and familiarity about his experiences in baseball and his service in World War II.